hetznercloud/terraform-provider-hcloud/docs/resources/zone_rrset.md

   Provides a Hetzner Cloud Zone Resource Record Set (RRSet) resource.
   This can be used to create, modify, and delete Zone RRSets.
   See the Zone RRSets API documentation https://docs.hetzner.cloud/reference/cloud#zone-rrsets for more details.
+  RRSets of type SOA:
+  SOA records are created or deleted by the Hetzner Cloud API when creating or deleting the parent Zone, therefor this Terraform resource will: import the RRSet in the state, instead of creating it.remove the RRSet from the state, instead of deleting it.set the SOA record SERIAL value to 0 before saving it to the state, as this value is automatically incremented by the API and would cause issues otherwise.
   Experimental: DNS API is in beta, breaking changes may occur within minor releases.
   See https://docs.hetzner.cloud/changelog#2025-10-07-dns-beta for more details.
 ---